drforr/Perl-Mogrify/README.md

     **-severity** is the minimum severity level.
 Only Transformer modules that have a severity greater than `$N` will be applied.
-Severity values are integers ranging from 1 (least severe violations) to 5 (most severe violations).
+Severity values are integers ranging from 1 (least severe transformations) to 5 (most severe transformations).
 The default is 5.
-For a given `-profile`, decreasing the `-severity` will usually reveal more Transformer violations.
+For a given `-profile`, decreasing the `-severity` will usually reveal more Transformer transformations.
 You can set the default value for this option in your `.perlmogrifyrc` file.
 Users can redefine the severity level for any Transformer in their `.perlmogrifyrc` file.
 See ["CONFIGURATION"](#configuration) for more information.